 The Minister does not approve rule changes as such, but rather, is empowered to disallow changes to rules where the Minister considers the proposed change could:

-If the proposed change to rules are not disallowed, funds are required to tell their members, in writing, at least than 7 days prior to the date of implementation about any change that;
+If the proposed change to rules are not disallowed, funds are required to tell their members, in writing, at least 7 days prior to the date of implementation about any change that;

 On 11 September 2002 the Minister announced a new set of procedures for increasing private health insurance premiums - the first changes resulting from an Inter Departmental committee review of the rules and regulations governing private health insurance announced on 2 April 2002.